-Infections in your bladder tend to cause pain when passing urine or difficulty in peeing altogether, which is usually accompanied by.
+Infections in your bladder tend to cause pain when passing urine or difficulty in peeing altogether, which is accompanied by.

 Bladder Infection vs Kidney Infection